 Locomotive #2

-When 0-4-0 steam locomotive #2 arrived at the WK&S back in the early 1960s it appeared as it appears in this 2002 photograph - without a tender.
+When 0-4-0 steam locomotive #2 arrived by truck at the WK&S back in the early 1963 it had no tender.
 Water is carried in the saddle tank above the boiler and the coal was simply carried on the floor of the cab.
 Obviously the locomotive's range was quite limited.
-WK&S crews fabricated a coal tender starting with the four-wheel rolling chassis from a tiny Plymouth gas-mechanical switch engine #146.
-Click for more information on #146.
-The switch engine was razed from the frame up and a tender body was fabricated in its place.
+In 1970 WK&S crews fabricated a coal tender starting with the four-wheel rolling chassis from a tiny Plymouth diesel-mechanical locomotive #146.
+The little switch engine was razed from the frame up and a tender body was fabricated in its place.
 With its homemade coal tender #2 could carry enough coal for the entire weekend.
 But by 2002 the tender would have required new side sheets so it was simply removed.
 In addition to replenishing the water supply, engine crews were once again faced with having to through a few wheelbarrows of coal in the cab after each trip to Wanamaker.
 Following the 2002 season #2 was replaced by engine #65.
 In 2005 the tender went to a railroad equipment collector in Geigertown, Pennsylvania.
 The tender was traded for a small crane that now resides between the two tracks in the shop building.
-There are no immediate plans to return #2 to service.

 #2 laying over at Wanmaker.
 During the early days of WK&S operations, steam locomotives were stored and watered at Wanamaker.